hkusttech/hkusttech.github.io/content/events/fifth-meeting-blockchain.md

 ---
-title: "Fifth Meeting - Blockchain and its application in FinTech and Insurance"
+title: "#5: Blockchain and its application in FinTech and Insurance"
 date: 2018-03-25T09:47:12+08:00
 draft: false
 tags: ["blockchain", "FinTech", "Insurance"]